dzvid/githubApp/README.md

 ### Installation

-The following instructions are for Windows/Linux systems.
+The following instructions are for Linux systems.

 `Disclaimer: I dont have a Macbook to test in iOS, but most of the commands are supposed to be the same.`